le4m4rie/labelAI/README.md

-Some code for my thesis **Implementation and evaluation of an object detection system for item number labels**.
+Some code for image data augmentation, evaluation of Viola and Jones object detection models, and hyperparameter optimization with Bayesian optimization, as well as deployment of an OCR library.

-The project includes:

-Data modifications like data augmentation.

-Evaluation of the object detector with NMS, IoU and True Positive and False Positive rates as well as ROC curves for visualization.

-Hyperparameter optimization with Bayesian optimization.

-Deployment of an OCR library to read text on the detected object.

-And many other experiments!

-The project is based on the **Viola and Jones algorithm**: [link to paper](https://www.cs.cmu.edu/~efros/courses/AP06/Papers/viola-cvpr-01.pdf).